john-cd/rust_howto/bk/later/categories/development-tools_ffi/ruby.md

 The tie between Ruby and Rust.

-The [`rutie`][c~rutie~docs]⮳{{hi:rutie}} crate provides a high-level and safe interface to the Ruby C API.
+The [`rutie`][c~rutie~docs]↗{{hi:rutie}} crate provides a high-level and safe interface to the Ruby C API.
 It's the most common and recommended approach for Ruby/Rust integration.
 It handles a lot of the boilerplate and memory management.

 ```rust,editable
 {{#include ../../../crates/cats/development_tools_ffi/examples/ruby/rutie.rs:example}}